-Number of Spanish Speakers More than 20,000 Total Spanish Population of OTG Service Area: 279,475 Total Spanish LEP 65+ Population of OTG Service Area: 11,795

-Source: Table B16004, 2015-19 ASC 5-Year Estimates Detailed Tables
+Highest Zip Codes of Limited English Spanish Speakers in OTG Zip Codes Total Spanish Population of OTG Service Area : 279,475 Total Spanish LEP 65+ Population of OTG Service Area: 19,568 Source: Table B16004, 2023 ASC 5-Year Estimates Detailed Tables

-JFSSD On the Go utilizes various verbal and written strategies to effectively communicate with Spanish-speaking individuals.
+JFSSD On the Go utilizes various verbal and written strategies to effectively communicate with Spanishspeaking individuals.
 Bilingual staff and phone interpretation services are available for individuals.
 Vital documents are translated, including the enrollment information and the "welcome packet" provided to riders after enrollment.
 Marketing materials are created in English and Spanish.
 This variety of communication tactics helps individuals learn about the program, enroll, reserve rides, and quickly get answers to any program questions or concerns.
 Please see Appendix A for the in-depth analysis.